nhsconnect/gpconnect/pages/development/development_fhir_error_handling_guidance.md

 ### Spine security proxy errors ###

-When the spine security proxy cannot or will not process a request then the follwoing errors SHALL be used to return debug details.
+When the spine security proxy cannot or will not process a request then the following errors SHALL be used to return debug details.

 #### Example 7.
 Bad request #####